Application Dependency Mapping (ADM): The Complete Guide to Application Mapping

 Instead of using a hypervisor to create and run virtual machines, containers share the kernel of the host operating system with other containers.
 They do this by leveraging the namespaces feature of Linux to create isolated processes, each with its own set of partitioned resources.

-But, more importantly, containers effectively decouple applications and their dependencies from their host environment.
+Containers effectively decouple applications and their dependencies from their host environment.
 And, as a result, they tend not to be impacted by changes elsewhere in the software supply chain.

 Keep Tabs on Open-Source Dependencies

-As we previously discussed, the wrong choice of component can lead to potential licensing, security, and compatibility issues.
+The wrong choice of component can lead to potential licensing, security, and compatibility issues.
 Not only that but it’s also important to consider the viability of some open-source technologies over the long term.